frigidev/schedule-gps/README.md

 # schedule-gps
  Mobile Ionic app with Angular and SQLite using Ionic Storage.

  MVC is a design pattern that helps to divide/modularize the software development, in the Model that represents data/business rules, the View that represents the interface that the user interacts with, and the Controller that is used to create the logic of the application/software with the model's data.
-Applications in Angular are developed using this concept implicitly.
+Applications in Angular are developed using a variant of this concept implicitly.

  Ionic allows to develop hibrid applications, that runs in Desktop, Web and Mobile.
 But he is mainly used for mobile apps, combined with Angular (it is possible to use with React or Vue aswell).